Reframing the 2020-2023 drought in East Africa (revised)

 I

 Start with debates over periodizing World Wars I and II.
 It’s one thing to adopt the conventional periodization of the latter as 1939 – 1945.
-It is another thing to read in detail how 1931 – 1953 was a protracted period of conflicts and wars unfolding to and from a central paroxysm in Europe.
+It is another mattter to read in detail how 1931 – 1953 was a protracted period of conflicts and wars unfolding into and from a central paroxysm in Europe.

-In the latter perspective, the December 1941 – September 1945 paroxysm, with the Shoah and the frontline carnage, was embedded in a much longer series of large regional wars.
-These in turn were less preludes to each other than unfolding processes that were indeed worldwide.
-(Think: Japan’s invasion of Manchuria in 1931, Italy’s invasion of Ethiopia in 1935, the late 1940s Dutch war in Indonesia, the French war in Indochina from the late 1940s through early 1950s, and the Korean War, among regional conflicts across the globe.)
+In the latter perspective, the December 1941 – September 1945 paroxysm, with the Shoah and the frontline carnage, was embedded in a longer series of large regional wars.
+These in turn were less preludes than unfolding processes worldwide.
+(Think: Japan’s invasion of Manchuria in 1931, Italy’s invasion of Ethiopia in 1935, the late 1940s Dutch war in Indonesia, the French war in Indochina from the late 1940s through early 1950s, and the Korean War.)

 II

-Now reframe the recent extended East Africa drought as one such paroxysm, with drought-related conflicts leading up to and following from it.
-What follows from such a construction?
+Now, reframe the recent, extended East Africa drought as one such paroxysm, with drought-related conflicts leading up to and following from it.
+What follows from such a re-construction?

 III

-Clearly one major issue is government budgets (in the plural) for their recurrent operations in pastoralist areas.
-Or more negatively, you’re looking at the recurrent cost crises of East Africa governments–which, to my mind, far too few critics analyze as they seem more fixated on the obvious failures of capital development projects and programs for pastoralists.
+Clearly one major follow-on is government budgets (in the plural) for their recurrent operations in pastoralist areas.
+Or more pointedly, you’re looking at the recurrent cost crises of East Africa governments–which, to my mind, far too few critics analyze when fixated on failures of capital development projects and programs for pastoralists.

 My own view is that you have to have recurrent operating budget already in place in order to get recurring drought response and recovery more effective on the ground over time.